 Most of the time, dragons should be able to shed without a problem, but if they are unable to get enough moisture during shedding time, they may not be able to remove all the old skin.

 It’s a good idea to check your dragon after a shed to make sure it was able to remove all the leftover old skin from its body.

 Keeping your shelter a little moister during your dragon’s early stages can help ease the shedding process.

-Placing Big Apple Imported Premium Grade Sphagnum Moss or Zoo Med Forest Floor Cypress Bedding in your dragon’s tank will retain a little more of the humidity in the tank, which should make shedding fairly smooth and simple.
+Placing a bit of sphagnum moss or Zoo Med Forest Floor Cypress Bedding in your dragon’s tank will retain a little more of the humidity in the tank, which should make shedding fairly smooth and simple.

 Should your dragon retain skin even after shedding, placing it in a plastic container (preferably a small one) and lining the container with warm, wet paper towels will help.